bitraf/UnlockOslo/ansible/README.md

     ht.users()
     ht.check_password("dlock-gateway", "foo")

+## Generating secure passwords

+Use [pwgen](https://github.com/tytso/pwgen) or another appropriate tool to generate passwords for the system.
+Remember to make the passwords long enough. pwgen is available as a package for Debian. pwgen example:

+    pwgen -nyc -1 16

+this generates a password that is 16 characters long.

 ## Generate hashes

 The hash string for `vault_http_api_credentials_temp` (the part after ';') is generated using the apikey.py script in the gateway directory with the password as input.